zidonb/ClientSideAgent/Intro/Research.md

 💡 **Final Thought:**
 If management prefers **TensorFlow.js for credibility reasons**, we could **prototype with both** and demonstrate why Brain.js & rl-js are more efficient for our use case. 🚀

----

-**Would you like a short justification section for managers explaining why we aren’t using TensorFlow.js, or is this internal reasoning enough?** 😊